 As mentioned above, the biggest advantage of Karavanly is its travel passes and itineraries tailored to your taste and schedule, so you are absolutely free to customize them to your liking before or during your trip.

-Unlike many websites of Georgian companies, Karavanly’s site has all the information you’ll need to create the itinerary.
+Unlike many Georgian companies’ websites, Karavanly’s site has all the information you’ll need to create the itinerary.
 It’s very user-friendly and provides full information of the day with landmarks without giving out too many details.

 If you have a few days to spare in Georgia, you can take a Highland Essentials Pass that lasts for 5-6 days driving through the mountainous areas of Stepantsminda, Racha, and Pankisi Gorge while stopping at notable attractions along the way.

-One fact that I also noticed is that the bus drives through less-traveled roads when possible compared to the popular highways to maximize your experience and see the truly unseen side of Georgia.
+I also noticed that the bus drives through less-traveled roads when possible compared to the popular highways to maximize your experience and see the truly unseen side of Georgia.

 How to buy the pass?